windydoom/IT382GroupProject/README.md

-**By Default port 1237x will be used in both client and server.
-This can easily be changed in both TCPClient.java and TCPServer.java but it must remain consistent.**
+**By Default port 1237x and localhost will be used.
+Port number can easily be changed in both TCPClient.java and TCPServer.java but it must remain consistent in the two.
+Host server can be changed in TCPClient.java**

 ## TO RUN
 Simply compile code and run: